Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 In this post:

-The Best Travel Yoga Mats 2023
+The Best Travel Yoga Mats at a glance

 Don’t have time to read the whole article?
-Here’s a quick breakdown:

-- BEST OVERALL | YOGO Ultralight Travel Mat | This mat is lightweight, compact, folds perfectly with it’s on system, and has beautiful colorways to choose from.
-It’s my favorite travel yoga mat on the market.
+- BEST SYSTEM | YOGO Ultralight Travel Mat | This mat is lightweight, compact, folds perfectly with it’s own system.
+YOGO has beautiful simple colorways.
+The folding system ensures that the top never comes into contact with the bottom, making it very sanitary.

 - BEST “BIG” BRAND | Manduka eKO Superlite | This is a classic on the travel yoga mat market.
-Their new Pro travel mat is tempting but often sold out, the eKO Superlite is the most compact of their offerings.
+Their new Pro travel mat offers a thicker and familiar texture in a travel version but the eKO Superlite is the most compact of their offerings.

 - BEST BUDGET TRAVEL MAT | Gaiam Travel Mat